bnb-chain/bnb-chain.github.io/docs/learn/oracle-module.md

 hide_table_of_contents: false
 ---

-# Oracle on Beacon Chain
+# Oracle on BNB Beacon Chain

 The **oracle** module is a common module like gov which is used to handle prophecy and claim.
 Prophecy means the validators want to reach a consensus on something, like cross chain transfer.
 Claim is raised by a validator and the content of claim is the cross chain transfer.
 When most of the validators (like 70%) claim the same thing on the prophecy, the winning claim will be executed.For oracle module is a common module, other module which depends on oracle module will register claim type and related hooks checking and handling claim.
 Each claim type has a sequence, oracle module should process prophecy and claim by sequence.
 When one prophecy is executed successfully, the sequence of the claim type will be increased by one.